LibraryCarpentry/lc-sql/episodes/03-aggregation.md

 It is not uncommon to repeat the same operation more than once, for example for monitoring or reporting purposes.
 SQL comes with a very powerful mechanism to do this: views.
-Views are a form of query that is saved in the database, and can be used to look at, filter, and even update information.
-One way to think of views is as a table, that can read, aggregate, and filter information from several places before showing it to you.
+Views are queries saved in the database.
+You query it as a (virtual) table, populated every time you query it.

 Creating a view from a query requires to add `CREATE VIEW viewname AS` before the query itself.
 For example, if we want to save the query giving